 Attend In Person OR Online

-About 2,600 years ago, an “Intellectual Revolution” shifted Greek thinking from mythic descriptions of the world to observational ones.
-The first thinkers in eastern Greece started new directions in math and sciences.
-The next group moved from eastern to western Greece and into theological inquiries, notably Pythagoras.
-His philosophy meshed mathematical, moral, and theological ideas and fundamentally influenced Plato and the development of Western philosophy for 1,000 years.
-We’ll see atomic, “Big Bang” and evolutionary theories; new ethical, rhetorical, and logical modes of thought; and diverse, colorful views of Cynics, Hedonists, Sophists, Stoics.
-We’ll read Plato’s Symposium, the most accessible and enjoyable of Plato’s dialogues featuring Socrates that vividly presents his iconic theory of Ideas.
-And Aristotle’s key ethical ideas.
-A fascinating and illuminating journey through the diverse landscapes that enabled the development of Western philosophical thinking to flourish.
+About 2600 years ago, an "Intellectual Revolution" shifted Greek thinking from mythic world descriptions to observational ones.
+The first group of thinkers in this new era lived in eastern Greece and started new directions in math and sciences.
+The next group, notably including Pythagoras, moved from eastern to western Greece and into theological inquiries.
+Pythagoras's philosophy meshed mathematical, moral, and theological ideas and influenced Plato and the development of Western philosophy for 1000 years.
+Here, we encounter new ethical, rhetorical, and logical modes of thought along with the diverse views of the Cynics, Hedonists, Sophists, and Stoics.
+We'll read Plato's Symposium – featuring Socrates – which vividly presents his iconic theory of Ideas and Aristotle's key ethical ideas.
+It will be a fascinating and illuminating journey through the diverse landscapes that enabled the development of Western philosophic thinking to flourish.

 Hybrid Course Format